By default, an application deployed in Okteto Cloud will be available at its Okteto Cloud domain, which has the form

 domain, as shown below:

-If you are creating your own ingress, you'll need to change the value of the
+If you're creating your own ingress, change the value of the

 dev.okteto.com/generate-host annotation in your ingress to the word